dahenderson98/dahenderson98/README.md

 Hi there!
-I'm Dallin Henderson, a senior computer science undergrad at Brigham Young University.
+I'm Dallin Henderson, a junior software engineer in the transportation technology industry.
 I am proficient with Python, Java, JavaScript, HTML5, CSS, Vue, WPF, C#, C++, C, Spark, Neo4j (cypher), Redis, MongoDB, SQL, NOSQL, Solidity, and more.

-My current interests revolve around distributed ledger and blockchain technologies, distributed application design, and smart contracts.

 Here are some of my projects, by subject: